 Living in sunny Queensland puts you at a higher risk of developing skin cancer.
 Queensland has one of the highest rates of skin cancer in the world, making annual skin and mole checks essential.

 What Happens if the Skin Doctor Finds Something Abnormal?

 If an abnormality is found on your skin the doctor may do a biopsy (more often in the case of skin cancers) or make a clinical diagnosis (more often in the case of rashes).
 The biopsy will help guide management of the lesion in the case of a skin cancer, and often an excisional biopsy may be all that is needed to completely remove the cancer.
 In the case of a rash, a treatment may be prescribed, and a review time made to assess if the treatment has been effective.

 A skin check includes a full, detailed examination of your whole body.
 As such make sure you are wearing clothing that is easily removed and you remove any makeup before coming to the skin check appointment.

 You should consider the following and be ready to tell the skin doctor before the beginning of the examination.

-- Is there a particularly area of skin that is consistently itchy, red, or dry with flaky skin
+- Is there a particular area of skin that is consistently itchy, red, or dry with flaky skin?

 - Any family history of skin cancers or melanoma

 Early skin cancer detection can save your life.
-Having a regular skin cancer check allows for the detection and resulting removal and treatment of an precancerous skin lesions and spots.
-Early detection of skin cancers can often result in simple, in-house procedures to remove the spot with the resulting biopsy indicating if further treatment is required.
+Having a regular skin cancer check allows for the diagnosis and resulting removal and treatment of a precancerous skin lesions and spots.
+Early diagnosis of skin cancers can often result in simple, in-house procedures to remove the spot with the resulting biopsy indicating if further treatment is required.